parth-27/Basic-HTML-CSS-JS/README.md

-# Basic-HTML-CSS-JS
+# Web Basics
-Some basic HTML,CSS and JS files.
+Some basics stuff regarind HTML,CSS and JS ...